Want more relevant content? Let us know what year you will graduate high school.

 Located in Bloomington, Indiana, Indiana University Bloomington — often known as IU — is a large public research university with a reputation of being known as a “Public Ivy.”
 Offering a more affordable, yet intensive education, IU is a popular choice among applicants who are looking for a rigorous environment.
-The school is #90 in the most recent USNews and World Report National Universities rankings, and #39 for National Public Universities.
+The school is #79 in the most recent US News and World Report National Universities rankings, and #31 for National Public Universities.

 With programs such as the Kelley School of Business, the School of Education, and the School of Informatics, Computing, and Engineering, IU provides students with a wide array of academic opportunity.
 Beyond coursework, however, the university also boasts an active social life, with a decent portion of its student body participating in Greek life.

-Although somewhat less selective with an acceptance rate of 78%, IU’s supplemental essay is still a crucial part to the college application process.
+Although somewhat less selective with an acceptance rate of 78%, IU’s supplemental essay is still a important part of the college application process.
 There is no need to worry — CollegeVine has prepared the following guide to help you tackle this essay.
+Want to know your chances at Indiana University Bloomington?
+Calculate your chances for free right now.

 Indiana University Bloomington Application Essay Prompt